Felipe Maíllo Salgado: Exhibition Catalogues

-Felipe Maíllo Salgado’s Fiction
+Fiction

-He is an author whose novels have narrative strength and efficacy.
-“When I write, I try to make the story entertaining.
+He has said, “When I write, I try to make the story entertaining.
 My intention is not to shock people, regardless of how risqué is what I am putting across.
 If it makes you laugh or cry, like it or not, that is up to the reader.
 Simply, what I try to do is to tell a story that hooks you up, not to bore you”.

 Trilogía del desarraigo

 The Trilogy of the Uprooted, is a set of independent novels brought together by the common denominator of the uprootedness.